 The Pitfalls of Lending Money to Family

 With insolvency proceedings rapidly rising across the country and thousands of Canadians still out of work, we are facing challenging economic times.
 During times like these many individuals begin to look at those closest to them for financial assistance.
-Often friends and family are approached for loans to help, however lending money to family can be fraught with challenges and pitfalls.
+Often friends and family are approached for loans to help, however, family lending can be fraught with challenges and pitfalls.
 Therefore, caution is advised.

 The Most Common Pitfalls of Lending Money to Family

 At one point or another, we all have, myself included, lent money to family and perhaps even borrowed money from them.
 In either situation, the outcome is not always ideal.
 I personally have learned a lot from my experiences and have outlined some of the issues you might face should you decide to lend money to family in the future.